- The Complete Solution

 For the Future Fighter Capability Project (FFCP), Boeing has committed to 100% Industrial and Technological Benefits (ITB) obligation measured in Canadian Content Value that will provide guaranteed work packages to Canadian companies of all sizes and specialties, in all locations, on programs in both Boeing’s defence and commercial businesses.

-In fact, in a recent study conducted by Canadian research firm Doyletech Corporation, it was found that if selected, Boeing and its Hornet Industry Team partners – General Electric, Northrop Grumman and Raytheon – could deliver almost 250,000 high-paying jobs and approximately $61 billion to Canada’s economy over the life of the program.
-This is work that will be placed in Canada and stay in Canada, and represents a culmination of benefit that is nearly twice as many jobs and more than three times as much economic impact than that which was estimated by Lockheed Martin.
+In fact, in a recent study conducted by Canadian research firm Doyletech Corporation, it was found that if selected, Boeing and its Hornet Industry Team partners – General Electric, Northrop Grumman and Raytheon – would deliver approximately 250,000 high-paying jobs and $61 billion to Canada’s economy over the life of the program.
+This is work that will be placed in Canada and stay in Canada.
+In contrast, an F-35 selection by Canada would likely generate only approximately 150,000 jobs and impact GDP by only about $17 billion over the life of the program, according to a Skies Mag article citing Lockheed Martin.
+A Boeing selection, therefore, will deliver 100,000 more jobs and three times the economic benefits than a Lockheed Martin selection.

 Through its industrial engagement plan, Boeing will help enable long-term sustainable growth and opportunities for Canadian industry through innovation and technology, enhanced global competitiveness, continued supplier development, and expanded export opportunities.
 This long-term approach is more advantageous for Canadian industry as it provides more meaningful opportunities across the aerospace and defence industry versus what final assembly of the aircraft would be able to offer.